pgaskin/kobo-mods/dictword-test/README.md

 make NILUJE=/toolchain/arm-nickel-linux-gnueabihf DOCKER=podman
 ```

 If you are using docker, set DOCKER=docker.
 If you are building directly on the host, leave it out entirely and set NILUJE accordingly.
 If you are using a custom toolchain/sysroot (which isn't one of NiLuJe's), set CROSS_PREFIX instead and set the Qt flags appropriately if not using pkg-config.
-In addition, a Go toolchain is required for dwt-wrap if building directly on the host.

 **To run (on a Kobo):**